catboost.train

 Note

-Training or inference on CUDA-enabled GPU requires NVIDIA Driver of version 450.80.02 or higher.
+Training or inference on CUDA-enabled GPUs requires NVIDIA Driver of version 450.80.02 or higher.

 Arguments